 The Key column information must be present.
 If primary key information is present, any duplicate rows are reconciled and only appear once in the DataTable that corresponds to the DataSet.
 Primary key information may be set either through FillSchema, by specifying the PrimaryKey property of the DataTable, or by setting the MissingSchemaAction property to AddWithKey.

 If the SelectCommand returns the results of an OUTER JOIN, the DataAdapter does not set a PrimaryKey value for the resulting DataTable.
 You must explicitly define the primary key to ensure that duplicate rows are resolved correctly.
-For more information, seeDefining Primary Keys (ADO.NET).
+For more information, seeDefining a Primary Key for a Table.

 When handling batch SQL statements that return multiple results, the implementation of FillSchema for the .NET Framework Data Provider for OLE DB retrieves schema information for only the first result.
 To retrieve schema information for multiple results, use Fill with the MissingSchemaAction set to AddWithKey.

 The following example uses the derived class, OleDbDataAdapter, to fill a DataSet with rows from the categories table.
 This example assumes that you have created an OleDbDataAdapter and a DataSet.